Deep frying is not the healthiest method of cooking, but learning to deep fry at home is a great way to fix an occasional treat for your family.

 Smoked oil has a dark, tarry taste and can create a great deal of smoke in your house before it ignites.

-As possible, use oils high in omega-3 fatty acids for non-heat related applications, such as salad dressings.
-Save oils with a high temperature tolerance for frying.
+When possible, use oils high in omega-3 fatty acids for non-heat related applications, such as salad dressings.
+Save oils with a high-temperature tolerance for frying.

 You may need to invest in several oils to make sure you’ve got the right cooking product for the right foods.

 Always monitor oil when it’s over a heat source, don’t save unstable oil from one project to another, and be sure to dispose of used oil safely.

 If you’re a little skeptical about deep frying your food, check out our guide to the best air fryers for a healthier alternative to deep frying.